HCI Multiple Choice Test

 A variety of sample tests are available, both with and without answers.
-The course notes change over time, each test corresponds to the course notes of that particular year.
+The course notes evolve over time, each test corresponds to the course notes of that particular year.

 Remember, to pass the course, you must achieve 50% or more of the total points for the course and also get at least two out of ten questions correct in the multiple choice test.